 3. AI advancing science

-Scientific achievements via AI gained their greatest endorsement when the Nobel Prize in Chemistry was awarded to three researchers for projects involving the famous AlphaFold and AI tools. protein design.
-By 2025, we'll see even more research groups sharing data and training specialized models to solve problems in various areas, such as advanced materials e biology.
+Scientific achievements via AI received their greatest endorsement when the Nobel Prize in Chemistry was awarded to three researchers for projects involving the famous AlphaFold and protein design tools .
+By 2025, the trend is to see even more research groups sharing data and training specialized models to solve problems in diverse areas, such as advanced materials and biology.

 Why is this relevant?